imbennji/ParadiseBot/README.md

 - **Now playing loop**: tracks current sessions, confirms starts, and posts end summaries after idle timeout.
 - **Leaderboard refresher**: rewrites the persistent embed on a schedule with aggregated stats.
 - **Sales crawler**: fetches Steam store specials, maintains cache shards, and refreshes the permanent embed & button pagination.
+- **GitHub announcer**: polls the configured repository for new commits and posts Discord embeds with stats and file summaries.

 All loops respect concurrency settings, seeding rules, and backfill limits to avoid overwhelming channels during first runs.